juliachelsie/Rock-Paper-Scissor/README.md

 ### Content

-- I looked at the "If/Else" and the "funtions" module from [Code Institute](https://codeinstitute.net/se/)
+- I looked at the "If/Else" and the "functions" module from [Code Institute](https://codeinstitute.net/se/)
 - The icons i used for the website was taken from [Font Awesome](https://fontawesome.com/)
 - The palette was created on [Coolors](https://coolors.co/)
 - The favicon i used was taken from [Favicon](https://favicon.io/)